nkiiskin/lolfs/README.md

                  lol cat  Prints the contents of a file (inside a container) to standard output.
-                          Use like: "lol cat mycontainer:/readme.txt"
+                          Use like: 'lol cat container:/readme.txt'.
-                          Or like: "lol cat mycontainer:/somefile > somefile.bak"
+                          Or like: 'lol cat container:/somefile > file.bak'.

                  lol cc function:
                  -----------------

-                 lol cc     checks if a container has errors
+                 lol cc     checks if a container has errors.

-                            Use like: "lol cc mycontainer"
+                            Use like: "lol cc mycontainer".